 We cross-matched the variables with Gaia DR2 \citep{2018arXiv180409365G} using a matching radius of 5\farcs0.
+When multiple cross-matches are returned, we select the nearest cross-match as the best source from the external catalog.
+This is reasonable because ASAS-SN astrometry is generally better than 1\farcs0.
 A significant fraction of these sources have large parallax errors and/or negative parallaxes, hence reliable distances cannot be derived.
 We utilize the probabilistic distance estimates from \citet{2018AJ....156...58B} in our pipeline.
 Even poor distance estimates aid in classification because they generally indicate that the source has to be a distant giant rather than a nearby dwarf.

 We also crossmatch the variables with 2MASS \citep{2006AJ....131.1163S} and AllWISE \citep{2013yCat.2328....0C,2010AJ....140.1868W} using a matching radius of 10\farcs0.
 This provides near-infrared, mid-infrared and optical colors for use in classification.
 We used \verb"TOPCAT" \citep{2005ASPC..347...29T} both to query the Gaia DR2 database, and to cross-match our sources with the 2MASS and AllWISE catalogs .